 - Subsidized: The interest on subsidized loans is paid by the federal government until you have been out of school for 6 months.
 You must demonstrate financial need for the subsidized Stafford loan.

 - Unsubsidized: The interest accrues the entire time you are a student.
 You do not have to show financial need to qualify for this loan.

-PLUS loans are relatively low interest rate loans (usually about 0.75% higher than the Stafford rate) that are made to parents to cover the cost of their children’s undergraduate educational expenses.
+PLUS loans are relatively low interest rate loans (7.6% fixed-rate for those disbursed during the 2018-2019 academic year) that are made to parents to cover the cost of their children’s undergraduate educational expenses.
 After passing a credit check, the parents can borrow as much as is necessary to cover the educational costs.

 As the name implies, consolidation loans consolidate many federal loans into one larger loan.
 The payment is lowered by extending the payback time of the loans.
 The maximum limit is dependent on the financial need demonstrated.
 You can apply for a consolidation loan by submitting the FAFSA application.

 Perkins loans carry the lowest interest rate of all the student loans.
 You must demonstrate extreme financial need to qualify for this federally-sponsored loan.
 The maximum amounts are set at $27,500 for undergraduate and $60,000 for graduate students.

 Perkins loans can also be cancelled and discharged based on your employment or volunteer experience.

 Private loans available from banks and other private lenders can cover any costs beyond what the government loans provide.
 These should be used as a means of last resort.
 You will also want to be very careful to read everything carefully before signing for this type of loan.
 Private loans carry the highest interest rates.